ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G206.93-16.61E2}

 G206.93-16.61E2 in Orion B is found close to the reflection nebula NGC 2023.
-Several YSOs have been discovered in JCMT SCUBA-2, Spitzer and 2MASS all-sky surveys near G206.93-16.61E2 \citep{20032mass,2012Megeath,kirk_jcmt_2016-1}.
+Several YSOs have been discovered in JCMT SCUBA-2, Spitzer, and 2MASS all-sky surveys near G206.93-16.61E2 \citep{20032mass,2012Megeath,kirk_jcmt_2016-1}.

-As shown in Figure \ref{figA1} (a), a bright infrared source is detected in the ALMA field of view.
+As shown in Figure \ref{figA1} (a), a bright infrared source is detected in the ALMA FOV.
 In the ALMA image, as shown in Figure \ref{figA1} (c), the infrared source is resolved into four protostars in this system.
-Since these four proto-stars cannot be separated in infrared band, their evolutionary stages are not well determined.
-Their envelope+disk masses are 0.280 $\pm$ 0.120 M$_\odot$, 0.112 $\pm$ 0.048 M$_\odot$, 0.219 $\pm$ 0.097 M$_\odot$ and 0.252 $\pm$ 0.110 M$_\odot$, respectively.
-Three protostars (A, C, D) are close to each other with an average separation of $\sim$450 au, while the other protostar G206.93-16.61E2$\_$B is approximately 1000 au away from them.
+Since these four protostars cannot be separated in infrared band, their evolutionary stages are not well determined.
+Their envelope+disk masses are 0.280 $\pm$ 0.120 $\textit{M}_\odot$, 0.112 $\pm$ 0.048 $\textit{M}_\odot$, 0.219 $\pm$ 0.097 $\textit{M}_\odot$ and 0.252 $\pm$ 0.110 $\textit{M}_\odot$, respectively.
+Three protostars (A, C and D) are close to one another with an average separation of $\sim$450 au, while the other protostar G206.93-16.61E2$\_$B is approximately 1000 au away from them.
 From Figure \ref{figA2}, one can see that the outflows of this core are very complicated, which seems to be caused by the orbital rotation of the member protostars in the multiple system.
-More details of this system will be presented in a following paper (Qiuyi Luo et al. 2022, in prep).
+More details of this system will be presented in a following paper (Q. Luo et al. 2022, in preparatioin).